 Kim Seon-Ho plays the likable part timer known as Chief Hong or Hong Du Sik.
 In a number of films he started out as a supporting actor, but was later elevated.
 He is given as an example of Second Lead Syndrome which is where audiences root for the second lead male in a drama and wish the female lead would choose him although they know that won't happen).
 He truly is a very likable character, but does demonstrate a range of emotions.

-Lee Bong-ryun plays Yeo Hwa Jeong, the female lead's close friend and assistant who has a romance of her own.
+Lee Bong-ryun plays Yeo Hwa Jeong, the female lead's land lady and fish restaurant owner.
 She has appeared in "Okja" (2017) and "Burning" (2018).

 Kim-Young-ok plays an elderly lady who played a critical role in Chief Hong's life.
 She had a role in "Squid Game" (2021).

 An engaging story keeps you wanting to know what happens next.
 There are always surprises in each episode.
 A lot of loose ends were tidily resolved by the end of the final episode.